Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- Houston has hit the over in four of seven home games this year.
+- In four of seven home games this year, Houston has hit the over.

-- In away games, Los Angeles is 4-2 overall and 4-2 against the spread.
+- Los Angeles is 4-2 overall, and 4-2 against the spread, on the road.

-- This season, in six road games, Los Angeles has gone over the total twice.

 Powered by Data Skrive.